tybrs/yelp-corpus-generator/README.md

 ## TODO

-* Compose single docker image.
+* Use docker compose to create a second and third container for scrapy script and postgress contain
 * Improve docstrings